yoyowu1000/finalyse_hedging_article/finalyse_hedging_article.md

 ### Resources

-- code can be found here: https://github.com/yoyowu1000/finalyse_hedging_article
+- Code can be found here: <https://github.com/yoyowu1000/finalyse_hedging_article>

 ## Core Concepts That Are Relevant

 ### Understanding the Building Blocks

-in our example, we'll focus more on duration, as specifically macauly duration, to match our liabilities and assets.
+In our example, we'll focus more on duration, specifically Macaulay duration, to match our liabilities and assets.

-although not precise, duration can be seen as the sensitivity of your portfolio relative to interest rate changes. for example, a 5-year duration means that a 1% increase causes approximately 5% portfolio value loss
+Duration can be seen, approximately, as the sensitivity of your portfolio relative to interest rate changes.
+For example, a 5-year duration means that a 1% increase causes approximately 5% portfolio value loss.

-we also examine convexity, and convexity helps us understand the nonlinear relationship of our portfolio's price change relative to interest rate changes. in other words, it helps correct our assumption that prices change linearly when they don't
+We also examine convexity, which helps us understand the nonlinear relationship of our portfolio's price change relative to interest rate changes.
+In other words, it helps correct our assumption that prices change linearly when they don't.

 ## Getting Started with the Code